The Puppet Masters: Plot

-After a short leave, during which he and Mary get married and have a brief happy honeymoon—rudely interrupted by a slug that seems to have been targeting Sam for repossession.
-Recalled to ugly reality, Sam and Mary return to work.
+Sam and Mary take a short leave, get married and have a happy honeymoon that is interrupted by a slug that seems to have been targeting Sam for repossession.
+They return to work and discover that people are now required to be practically naked as the slugs learned to attach themselves to other body parts.
 Together with the Old Man, they go to Pass Christian, Mississippi, to inspect a flying saucer that had made a bad landing.
 Inside the alien ship, Mary is overwhelmed by repressed memories from the time she was a child on Venus and had been possessed by a slug.
-The slug had died from Nine-day Fever, a deadly disease native to Venus, showing that the disease kills slugs faster than their human hosts.
+The slug had died from "nine-day fever", a deadly disease native to Venus.

-Adopting biological warfare, the authorities infect unsuspecting slugs with Nine-day Fever, then allow them to escape, having discovered they will transmit the disease to others.
-Several carefully timed days later, thousands of volunteers are parachuted into enemy-held territory to administer the cure to those people whose slugs have died.
-Sam and the Old Man join the effort in Jefferson City, Missouri, but the Old Man is possessed by the last healthy slug in the city, and he knocks Sam out.
+Learning that the disease kills slugs faster than their human hosts, the authorities adopt biological warfare and release infected apes into enemy-held territory.
+Slugs possess the apes and then quickly transmit the disease to each other.
+Several carefully timed days later, thousands of volunteers are parachuted to administer the cure to those people whose slugs have died.
+Sam and the Old Man join the effort in Jefferson City, Missouri.

-Sam regains consciousness in an air-car that the Old Man is flying to the Yucatán, where the slug intends to restart its effort to conquer humanity.
-With the car on autopilot, the Old Man slumps over the steering wheel and the slug begins to fission into two so that it can possess both the Old Man and Sam.
-In desperation, Sam kicks the controls, causing the air-car to accelerate so sharply that the Old Man is slammed back against the seat forcefully enough to crush the slug.
-The air-car's emergency system mitigates the resulting crash, enabling Sam and the Old Man to survive.
+The Old Man gets possessed by the last healthy slug in the city, captures Sam and escapes in an air-car heading to the Yucatán, where the slug intends to restart its effort to conquer humanity.
+Sam manages to kill the slug and crash the air-car.

 Some years later, Sam and Mary board a spaceship headed for Saturn to take the offensive.
 Sam expresses the hope that a way would be found to save the small elf-like hosts whom the slugs enslaved.